 - Analyze catalyst fluidizations

 - Discover areas of lost refractory or lining within a pipe

 - Pinpoint the location of liquid in vapour lines

 Stationary Time Monitoring

-ScanTech is the industry leader in Gamma Scanning inspections.
-We scan distillation columns, large and small, anywhere from 2 meters to over 100 meters, as well as ones measuring more than 15 meters in diameter.
-We cover any tower, with every possible assortment of tray, packing and downcomer configurations.
+ScanTech is the industry leader in gamma scanning inspections.
+We scan distillation columns, large and small, anywhere from 2 meters to over 100 meters tall, as well as towers measuring more than 15 meters in diameter.
+We can scan almost any tower, with a variety of tray, packing and downcomer configurations.

-Our Gamma Scanning service requires little to no preparation by the operator.
-ScanTech’s technique functions right through insulation and cladding material.
-All we need is access to the top of the vessel, usually through existing platforms, or if necessary, via crane and man basket.
+Our gamma scanning service requires little to no preparation by the operator.
+All we need is access to the top of the vessel, usually from existing platforms, or if necessary, via crane and man basket.

 ScanTech is at the forefront of tower scanning, and as such we are continuously making improvements to our equipment and procedures in order to be able to provide our customers with the best results currently available.
 ScanTech has the most advanced equipment in the industry, including:

 - Integrated electronic ultra-low voltage detectors

 - Wireless communications